-It may come as a shock to you to learn that Wichita is Kansas’ largest city.
-It is filled with sizeable aviation manufacturers and western heritage, arts and culture, entrepreneurs, festivals, and places to dine, shop, and play.
+It may come as a shock to learn that Wichita is Kansas’ largest city – and that there are lots of free fun in Wichita.
+It is filled with sizable aviation manufacturers and western heritage, arts and culture, entrepreneurs, festivals, and fun places to eat, shop, and play.
 The city has also been recognized for its breathtaking sunsets, beautiful weather, friendly residents, remarkable affordability, and ease of getting around.
-But what many may not realize is, is the abundance of free things there are to do in the Wichita area.
+If you want to find what’s free in Kansas, read on.

 When was the last time you heard someone say, “We’re going to Wichita, Kansas” in total excitement?
 Probably never.
 Why on earth would anyone want to go to a place known mostly for its cattle-flecked prairies and acres of wheat in the middle of nowhere?
-It may not be a top vacation pick for most, but I’m here to say that it’s so much more than what people think.
+It may not be a top vacation pick for most, but it’s so much more than what people think.

 The GPNC offers opportunities for children (of all ages) and adults to learn more about natural resources, especially the wildlife and plant species, of the Great Plains Region.
 The nature center is surrounded by the 282 acre Chisholm Creek Park.
 Two and a half miles of paved trails cross native and restored prairies, wetlands, ponds, and woodlands.